fras/flexlm_analysis/README.md

   Script to analyse flexlm log files.

 OPTIONS
   -h, --help
-    This help

-  -s, --stat
-    Outputs some stats about the use of the modules as stated in the log files
+    Show this help message and exit.

+  -r REPORT, --report REPORT
+    Tells the report name the gnuplot script will generate.

   -g, --gnuplot
-    Outputs a gnuplot script that can be executed later to generate an image about the usage
+    Generates a gnuplot script and data files.
+Then runs gnuplot to generate a PDF report about the usage of the license features.
+    Note: Gnuplot must be installed on the computer!

+  -s, --stats
+    Outputs some stats about the usage of the license features as stated in the log file.

 EXAMPLES
+  flexlm_analysis.py -s origin.log
-  flexlm_analysis.py origin.log
+  flexlm_analysis.py -g -r Origin origin.log
 ```